dime-coin/core-docs/docs/api/rpc-wallet.md

 *See also*

 * [BackupWallet](../api/remote-procedure-calls-wallet.md#backupwallet): safely copies `wallet.dat` to the specified file, which can be a directory or a path with filename.
 * [ImportWallet](../api/remote-procedure-calls-wallet.md#importwallet): imports private keys from a file in wallet dump file format (see the [`dumpwallet` RPC](../api/remote-procedure-calls-wallet.md#dumpwallet)).
 These keys will be added to the keys currently in the wallet.
-This call may need to rescan all or parts of the block chain for transactions affecting the newly-added keys, which may take several minutes.
+This call may need to rescan all or parts of the blockchain for transactions affecting the newly-added keys, which may take several minutes.

 ### EncryptWallet